 Allied health services in residential aged care facilities

-RACFs in our region were heavily impacted by COVID-19 outbreaks and stay-at-home restrictions in 2020.
+In 2021, North Western Melbourne Primary Health Network (NWMPHN) commissioned a new program to deliver allied health services into residential aged care homes (RACHs).
+It was funded by the Australian Government Department of Health and Aged Care, and aimed to support RACHs in our region which were heavily impacted in 2020 by COVID-19 outbreaks and stay-at-home restrictions.
 During this period, residents were largely restricted to their rooms.
 Access to the outside world and normal exercise was not possible.

 As part of the program’s evaluation, allied health providers are required to take measurements at set intervals to monitor progress.

-This commissioned activity aims to improve physical functioning of eligible RACF residents at risk of deconditioning due to COVID-19 restrictions.
-This will be achieved through the implementation of an intensive group therapy program delivered by allied health professionals and based on the Sunbeam Program.
+This commissioned activity aims to improve the physical functioning of residents of RACHs in our region.
+This is achieved through the implementation of an intensive group therapy program delivered by allied health professionals and based on the Sunbeam Program.

 There are additional expected outcomes for the many stakeholders involved.
 These are: